-With two TV series and now three Indian cookery books under her belt, Anjum Anand is surely doing for this generation what Madhur did for the home cooks and curry lovers of the 80’s – making Indian food accessible and adding some spice back into our culinary lives.
+With a number of TV series and now six Indian cookery books under her belt, Anjum Anand is surely doing for this generation what Madhur Jaffrey did for the home cooks and curry lovers of the 80’s – making Indian food accessible and adding some spice back into our culinary lives.

-Where the first two books covered curry house favourites and many Indian dishes with a British twist, I Love Curry showcases traditional dishes from regions throughout the subcontinent as well as Anjum’s own light and healthy creations.
+Where the first book of hers I owned, Anjum’s New Indian, covered curry house favourites and many Indian dishes with a British twist, I Love Curry showcases traditional dishes from regions throughout the subcontinent as well as Anjum’s own light and healthy creations.

 Anjum explains what makes a curry’s flavour unique to its region, shares the secrets of making great curries, helps us understand how to bring spices together and demonstrates how to create an authentic Indian menu no matter what your cooking ability.